You are viewing a story from harrypotterfanfiction.com

 After about a week of feeling it, it was only then that I understood why someone would want to die.

 I also began drinking myself into oblivion.
-And thanks to my best friend, Blaise, being there when I did it… sometimes at my place, sometimes at his, I didn’t have to worry about meeting my end by drowning in my own vomit.
+And thanks to my best friend, Blaise, being there when I did it… sometimes at my place, sometimes at his, I didn’t have to worry about meeting my demise at the end of a bottle.

 I was a mess on a new level of low.